 Learn the Basics of Data Visualization

-Before you can begin creating visual data on your website, you’ll need to learn the differences between the various types of visuals and graphics.
+Before you can begin creating visual data on your website for your web design company, you’ll need to learn the differences between the various types of visuals and graphics.

 The best place to start is with tables and charts.
 You might think you already know all there is to know about these two forms of visual data, and you’re probably right, but you should still practice the fundamentals every now and then.
 Even the most straightforward chart can end up confusing your readers if you’re not careful.